humboldt-cs/acarteas-research/wherearewe.md

 went deep into formidable and recovered a field, pushed it into an array, and called it later (for housekeeping reasons and to differentiate users).

+#3.7.18

+successfully created a directory to move files. successfully moved a file into new location.

+next step is compiling in new directory (or moving things as the last step before delete)

+##hackathon
+free food
+no cost
+project

+####cons:
+working with members of the community (highschoolers) with lower standards in the library

+---

+##research
+looks good on res
+get into grad school
+offers different experience

+####cons:
+price tag - travel, stay, food, get in. travel time unsexy topic choice -- not parallel computing people

+---

+Hackathon chosen.